migurski/HighRoad/README.md

 a different prefix, you should find every instance of "planet_osm" in the script below and replace is with your chosen prefix.

-This is the same as loging in to Postgres:
+This is the same as if you logged into Postgres:

     psql -U username -d databasename

-And drop the views manually:
+And dropped the views manually:

     DROP VIEW planet_osm_line_z15plus CASCADE;
     DROP VIEW planet_osm_line_z14 CASCADE;